Assistance League programs for struggling families.

 The national, non-profit Assistance League organization operates from hundreds of sites across the country.
-They administer programs in local towns, cities, and communities, many of which are listed below.
+They administer programs in local towns, cities, and communities, many of which are listed below and may be near you.
 Thousands of individuals volunteer for this charity and they are all focused on assisting the less fortunate, with a focus on seniors, children, students and families that are facing a crisis.

 The exact programs and resources available at each Assistance League center vary widely.
 Each office is very focused on people from their immediate community and what is offered will depend on many factors, including funding, volunteers, and other factors.
 The focus of the nationwide group is on satisfying local needs first.
 All funds and donations provided stay in the local community.
 The Assistance League works with members and volunteers to support those efforts.

 Some of what may be provided includes school clothing and supplies, help for seniors, assistance for victims of domestic violence, basic health or dental care, and much more.
 Much of the aid is so called basic needs.
-Financial assistance is very limited and most of the charity centers do not offer this but rather support other basic needs.
+Financial assistance is very limited and most of the charity centers near you do not offer this but rather support other basic needs.

 The primary resource offered, and this is available in most counties, is the Operation School Bell program.
 This supports students and children that need help.
 The charity and its local chapters may provide new school clothing, back packs, books, and other supplies to children in need as well as low income families.
 In many years hundreds of thousands of students receive support from the Assistance League and its Operation School Bell program.

 Children are a main focus of the group.
 The services provided vary widely and will differ based on where a group operates from.
 The non-profit may provide them with new clothing, winter coats, shoes and school supplies, per above.
 One of the goals is to allow them to arrive in the classroom ready to learn.